Jeff’s Writing

 Not everything new is good, and there are commercial and government forces at play whenever “the next best thing” morphs into something that generates capital: monetary, cultural, or political.
 We live in a time when “something new” seems to appear out of nowhere almost every day.
 So I am both excited and cautious about this process.

-With every poster I design, I write an essay to accompany it.
-Since my posters deal with political and social issues, my writing mirrors those subjects.
-I publish these on Medium.
-I am also the author of Uneventful: The Rise of Photography, published by MuseumsEtc and available at Amazon, Barnes and Nobel, Walmart (Walmart?), and other fine book stores.
-You can also read it here.
+My writing has appeared in publications such as The Washington Post, The Atlantic, National Public Radio, and Smithsonian Magazine.
+I also publish essays on Medium.
+I’m interested in the intersections of creativity, culture, and society.
+With every image I create, I write an essay to accompany it.
+Since my art addresses political and social issues, my writing reflects those subjects.
+I am the author of Uneventful: The Rise of Photography, about the changes that have taken place since the beginning of the 21st century.
+You can read it here.
 Interested in how society views artists, I have also written on the evolution of artist stereotypes from prehistoric times to the present.

 Now retired, I still like to immerse myself in as many data points as I can.
 I’m an avid “Letters to the Editor” writer.
 When I feel compelled to counter a politician’s rhetoric, point out hyperbole, or advocate for a local or national issue, I write to The Washington Post.
 And every so often, publications write about me or my work.